chris-bailey/spring-microservices-bookstore-demo/README.md

 ### Monitoring and Tracing

-- **Micrometer Tracing and Brave**: For instrumenting your application and sending trace data to Zipkin.
+- **Micrometer Tracing and Brave**: For instrumenting the application and sending trace data to Zipkin.
 - **Zipkin**: For collecting and viewing trace data.
 - **Micrometer with Prometheus**: Micrometer collects metrics and exposes them via Spring Boot Actuator for Prometheus.
 - **Prometheus**: For monitoring and alerting.